dat-ecosystem/dat/readme.md

 `dat` is the first step towards these goals.
 Building on my experience with open source communities, most recently a project I started in January 2013 called [voxel.js](http://voxeljs.com/).
 I intend to bring together a network of open source developers committed to making data collaboration work across programming language and file format barriers.

-In his post, Ben Balter warns that we `should be making it dumb-simple to do the right thing` and `should be building really, really boring stuff.
-The more boring the better`.
-I fully agree with this, but I disagree with the notion that *new* tools can't make things simpler.

 ##### What will `dat` be built on?

 Node.js, a project commonly associated with building web apps, is actually just a tool for managing cross-platform streaming I/O. NPM, a repository of modules published with Node, is [ripe](https://npmjs.org/search?q=stream) with [modular approaches](https://blog.nodejitsu.com/npm-innovation-through-modularity) to streaming I/O for tons of databases, file formats and APIs.